warmdev17/Find-a-shortest-path/README.md

 }
 ```

+## > [!TIP]

+> you can use GPT or Gemini to create a graph as json file, just copy a sample json above and ask them to create it

-Then enter Start Node and End Node
+Then enter Start Node and End Node and find a shortest path